openshift/compliance-operator/doc/troubleshooting.md

   kind: ScanSetting
   apiGroup: compliance.openshift.io/v1alpha1
 ```

+Note that the operator creates two `ScanSetting` objects by default for
+convenience.

 Both `ScanSetting` and `ScanSettingBinding` objects are handled by the
 same controller tagged with `logger=scansettingbindingctrl`.
 These objects
 have no status, any issues are communicated in form of events.
 On success,